Become Better at Blood Tracking

 In general, blood splatter will be either round or oblong with an elongated “tail”.
 The tail points in the direction the animal was moving.
 The longer the tail, the faster the speed.
 When you discover splatter that has an equal amount of small tails around the entire circumference of the drop, this indicates the animal wasn’t moving (the drop went straight down).
 This can be beneficial to know, as you can often follow blood much easier than tracks in many environments.

-GPS: A GPS is also a good device to have on hand, especially when approaching darkness.
+A GPS, like a Garmin, is also a good device to have on hand, especially when approaching darkness.
 A GPS waypoint is extremely accurate and ensures you’ll find the exact spot the next morning.
 Depending on the model, it can also feature mapping options that can help you navigate the search area easier when a return trip is needed.